 Before reproducing or quoting from any materials, in whole or in part, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not Swem Library.

 Acc.
 1988.128 was received on 12/20/1988.
-It was previously part of the University Archives Faculty-Alumni File Collection and College Papers backlog and was made into its on collection.
+It was previously part of the University Archives Faculty-Alumni File Collection and College Papers backlog.

 Part of the Special Collections Research Center Repository